steren/cloud-run-node-18/README.md

 # Node.js 18 on Google Cloud Run

-Node.js 16 brings support for ES modules, optional chaining and better internationalization, read more on the [official blog post](https://medium.com/@nodejs/node-js-version-16-available-now-8170d384567e).
+Node.js 18 brings support for many cool features, read the [official blog post](https://nodejs.org/en/blog/announcements/v18-release-announce/).

-[Cloud Run](https://cloud.run) allows you to run your Node.js 16 app in a fully managed environment.
+[Cloud Run](https://cloud.run) allows you to run your Node.js 18 app in a fully managed environment.

 ## Deploy to Cloud Run with a single click